Ecevangelista/ML-422/README.md

 Missing Data
 The chart below shows variables with NA in the dataset.
 Several of them are due to houses not having certain features like basements, garages, fireplaces, or pools vs. data that is actually missing or mis-coded.
 The only instance of actual missing information is in the Electrical variable, where ID 1380 has Nan when its Utilities field lists AllPub.

 NA Values
-Lot Frontage 259
+Lot Frontage: 259
-Alley	1369
+Alley: 1369
-MsnVnrType 8
+MsnVnrType: 8
-Msn VnrArea 8
+MsnVnrArea: 8
-BsmtQual 37
+BsmtQual:  37
-BsmtCond 37
+BsmtCond: 37
-BsmtExposure 38
+BsmtExposure: 38
-BsmtFinType1 37
+BsmtFinType1: 37
-BsmtFinType2 38
+BsmtFinType2: 38
-Electrical 1
+Electrical: 1
-FireplaceQu 690
+FireplaceQu: 690
-GarageType 81
+GarageType: 81
-GarageYrBlt 81
+GarageYrBlt: 81
-GarageFinish 81
+GarageFinish: 81
-GarageQual 81
+GarageQual: 81
-GarageCond 81
+GarageCond: 81
-PoolQc 1453
+PoolQc: 1453
-Fence 1179
+Fence: 1179
-MiscFeature 1406
+MiscFeature: 1406

-Several variables should not be included for consideration when modeling due to the high number of NAs representing 40% or greater of the 1460 homes in the sample: Alley, Fireplace Qu, PoolQc, Fence, Misc Feature
+Several variables should not be included for consideration when modeling due to the high number of NAs representing 40% or greater of the 1460 homes in the train sample: Alley, Fireplace Qu, PoolQc, Fence, Misc Feature

 Outliers in SalePrice
 There are 60 outliers in the higher range of SalePrice (prices >= $347,037.50) and of these, 11 are extreme outliers (prices >=$467,675).

 #### Other considerations for preprocessing the dataset prior to building a model to predict SalePrice
-None of the homes was removed from the dataset (n=1460) during the EDA described on this project, however, edits to the dataset could be performed to more accurately reflect a typical seller’s experience.
-When reviewing the variables, SaleCondition criteria could be used to eliminate rows.
+None of the homes was removed from the training dataset (n=1460) during the EDA described on this project, however, edits to the dataset could be performed to more accurately reflect a typical seller’s experience.
+When reviewing the variables, SaleCondition criteria could be used to eliminate homes.
 One could limit the dataset to only include sales with Normal, AdjLand, Alloca, and Partial conditions as these reflect more common market conditions for the home selling process.
 The conditions Abnorml and Family do not reflect the typical sale experience as Abnormal sales reflect prices where the seller is in distress (i.e. foreclosure, short sale) and Family sales do not put the home on the public market.
 Total homes that would be removed due to sales with Abnormal or Family conditions: 121

 #### Predictors of SalePrice